SmartArduino/gitnova.github.io/docs/Robot/FrameChassis/WheatWheelCar/96mm/WheatWheelCar.md

 ## 4. Control instructions

-See this article for details：https://gitnova.com/#/Robot/Controller/4Motor16ServoControlKit/4Motor16ServoControlKit
+See this article for details：https://gitnova.com/#/Robot/Controller/4Motor16ServoControlKit/4Motor16ServoControlKit （5.Directions for Use and 6.
+Q&A）

 ## Contact Us